 What Is Traditional Marketing?

-Basically, traditional marketing involves the promotional strategies used prior to the Internet, or what is now referred to as offline marketing.
-It includes a multitude of marketing tactics such as direct sales, TV, radio, mail, print advertising (i.e, magazines, coupon books, billboards..etc.), and printed promotional materials like catalogs or brochures (often referred to as collateral).
+Basically, traditional marketing involves the promotional strategies used before the internet, or what is now referred to as offline marketing.
+It includes a multitude of marketing tactics such as direct sales, TV, radio, and mail advertising.
+Traditional methods relied heavily on print advertising such as magazines, coupon books, billboards, and other printed promotional materials like catalogs or brochures to convey their message to the buyer.

-- Tangibility.
-Traditional marketing offers hard copy material.
+Traditional marketing offers tangibility or hard copy material.
 There is something to be said about handing a consumer printed material they can refer to at their leisure.
 This makes it easy to provide information on the go, such as handing out a business card or to have something at in-person events, such as speaking engagements or trade shows.

 What Is Internet Marketing?

 Internet marketing is the process of promoting your product or service online.
-Internet marketing isn't limited to online businesses, such as a blogger or ecommerce store owner.
-Even brick and mortar business can, and should, use the Internet for marketing purposes.
+Internet marketing isn't limited to online businesses, such as a blogger or an e-commerce store owner.
+Even brick and mortar businesses can, and should, use the internet for marketing purposes.

-- No need to hire outside help.
-Many online marketing strategies can be easily implemented by a one-person home business.
+Using internet marketing can be inexpensive.
+Some online marketing methods are free.
+There's no need to hire outside help.
+Many online marketing strategies can be easily implemented by one-person home business.

-- A reliance on customers being highly interactive on the internet.
+While the internet has made marketing easier, it's not without its challenges.
+It can mean a reliance on customers being highly interactive on the internet.
 If your market isn't online, it's not the most effective way of marketing.
-With that said, Internet use continues to rise, and eventually, will be common with nearly all consumers.
+With that said, internet use continues to rise, and eventually, will be common with nearly all consumers.

-- Can be highly demanding on your time.
+It can be highly demanding on your time.
 Continuous content must be created, edited, approved and published; comments must be responded to and sites and pages must be maintained.
-And then there's social media, which can take an inordinate amount of time.
+And then there are social media, which can take an inordinate amount of time.

-- The ability to mismanage or be inconsistent in your brand identity in forums, blogs, social media etc. Successful online marketing requires consistency across all your marketing platforms.
+It can be mismanaged or inconsistent with your brand identity in forums, blogs, and social media.
+Successful online marketing requires consistency across all your marketing platforms.